Meditation has many benefits …

 Try this simple, free meditation

-You can download and try this meditation, which starts with a simple guide to relax you to ease you into the best frame of mind to gain the full benefit of the meditation that follows
+Try any or all of the many free meditations in these blog posts.
+They start with a simple guide to relax you to ease you into the best frame of mind to gain the full benefit of the meditation that follows